fish-shell/fish-shell/sphinx_doc_src/index.rst

 - Standard error, FD 2, for writing errors and warnings, defaults to writing to the screen.

-Any file descriptor can be directed to a different output than its default through a simple mechanism called a redirection.
+Any file descriptor can be directed to a different output than its default through a mechanism called a redirection.

 An example of a file redirection is ``echo hello > output.txt``, which directs the output of the echo command to the file output.txt.